UntitledModGame/umg-mods/lootplot/PLANNING/other/_lp_notepad.md

 (A)  in lootplot.base, as a generic scene for lootplot.
 If mods wanna add to the scene, tag into some api deployed by lootplot.base

-(B)  in lootplot.main.
+(B)  in lootplot.singleplayer.
 We would then add the "core buttons" directly inside of this scene.
 DOWNSIDE: The "core-buttons" would need to be duct-taped on kinda jankily.

 (C)  in some base-mod; like uibasics mod.